Prince William County, Virginia: Secondary

+Higher education

+Catholic schools

+The Diocese of Arlington provides education from pre-K through middle school at multiple diocesan run schools, and grades 9–12 at Pope John Paul the Great Catholic High School in Dumfries.

 Sports

 Northern Virginia FC is an American minor league soccer team, also located in Woodbridge, Virginia.
 NoVa FC has minor league affiliation with D.C.
 United, Washington, D.C.
 Major League Soccer franchise.

 The historic Old Dominion Speedway was located in Manassas.
 Opened in 1948, it was the location of the first commercial drag race held on the East Coast, and was a stop on the NASCAR Grand National schedule in the late 50s and early 60s.
 Old Dominion Speedway closed in the Fall of 2012 because of noise complaints.